julius-andreasson/MinesweeperAtHome/README.md

 # MinesweeperAtHome

 A Minesweeper clone written in Java.
-It works, but is missing some features and some parts of the code are rather messy.
+It works, but some parts of the code are rather messy.

-Use 'D' to dig, 'F' to flag, and 'R' to reset the round.
+Use `D` to dig, `F` to flag.
+`R` to reset the game, `Q` to quit.

 Roadmap:
 * The selection of tiles using the mouse is slightly off - fix this.